 Once planning and environmental approvals are obtained, the two main activity sequences which follow are pre-construction and construction.
-The timing of commencing construction of Section 3 is dependent on the availability of funding, but once available the land acquisition and pre construction activities may commence.

 The pre-construction phase would involve detailed site investigations, land acquisition and detailed design, and take around six months to complete.
-Depending on the method of project delivery, e.g. construct only, or design and construct, detailed design may be undertaken concurrently with land acquisition.
+Depending on the method of construction delivery, e.g. construct only, or design and construct, detailed design may be undertaken concurrently with land acquisition.

 Tendering the contract for construction would take around six months until award.
-Construction of Section 3 of the Project is expected to take up to three years, subject to project funding and staging.
+Construction of Section 2 of the Project is expected to take up to three years, subject to project funding.
+Construction would be broken up into stages, Beaufort to Buangor then Buangor to Ararat, to align with project funding.